Latest in Strategic LitigationView all

 Tigrayan Victims Secure Provisional Measures Relief in Landmark Human Rights Case Against Ethiopia

 Accountability & Rule of Law - Transformative Justice - Tigray and northern Ethiopia - Legal Aid & Empowerment - Strategic Litigation

 African Commission order Provisional Measures against Ethiopia, in complaint filed by LAW and partners

 Accountability & Rule of Law - Tigray and northern Ethiopia - Legal Aid & Empowerment - Strategic Litigation

 A successful legal case can establish important legal precedents or effect changes in both domestic and global legislation, policy and practice.
 Even where a case is unsuccessful, it can have impact by acting as a deterrent to those involved in human rights violations and positively influencing public opinion.

-Commencing litigation sends a clear and important message to individuals, states, companies and third party states that they will be held accountable if they violate international law or commit human rights violations.
+Commencing litigation sends a clear and important message to individuals, states, companies and third-party states that they will be held accountable if they violate international law or commit human rights violations.
 For LAW, strategic casework includes civil litigation, criminal prosecution, UN complaints or OECD complaints.
 In addition to bringing cases, LAW will also support or intervene in ongoing cases or investigations in the interests of clients – many of whom, might otherwise be unable to engage with proceedings.

 Recent highlights of strategic litigation undertaken by LAW are set out below: